-As part of an add-on to an intensive recirculation aquaculture operation, the aquaponics operations at the Aquaculture Centre of Excellence began in 2002.
-The seeding of plants begins in March for the production of a select variety of vegetables, herbs and water plants which all utilize the nutrients available in the water supply as provided by our fish.
-Since the water used by the plants is recirculated back to our fish facility for reuse, we only utilize biocontrol as a means of pest management, no herbicides and pesticides are used.
-All aquaponics produce is for sale and harvested twice weekly starting around May until the end of October.
+As part of an add-on to an intensive recirculation aquaculture operation, aquaponics operations began in 2002 and advanced research is currently funded by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+The seeding of plants begins in March for the production of a select variety of vegetables, herbs and water plants which all utilize the nutrients available in the water supply as provided by the fish.
+Since the water used by the plants is recirculated back to the fish facility for reuse, pests can be managed through biocontrol, eliminating the need for herbicides or pesticides.
+All aquaponics produce is harvested and sold twice weekly starting around May until the end of October.
 See our aquaponics section for more information on produce, pricing and availability.

 ACE provides the foundation for similar joint ventures, new collaborative arrangements and future partnerships.
 A developing fledgling food fish industry in the region, and close proximity to an abundant supply of water will allow for cost-effective field trials, low fish transport costs, local marketing opportunities, and close contact with the rural region that will be the main economic development benefactor of the educational programming and applied research conducted through the centre.
 ACE will meet the demand for research into aquaculture practices specifically adapted to northern geographical locations.

 ACE will also help to meet the growing need for quality applied research in the western Canadian aquaculture and agricultural fields.
 This includes training aquaculture technicians to work in this sector and have a solid understanding of research techniques.
 No other similar education and applied research centre exists in Canada.

 The primary goal of conducting applied research through ACE is to provide five major benefits to our internal and external stakeholders including: